kuhn-ruess/cmdbsyncer-docs/docs/enterprise/ldap_login.md

 # LDAP Login

-!!! note "Enterprise feature"
-    LDAP login is part of the [Enterprise Edition](../installation/enterprise.md).
-Without the `cmdbsyncer-enterprise` package and a valid license that includes the `ldap_login` claim, the `LDAP_LOGIN` setting has no effect and the classical login form is used.

-LDAP login authenticates users against an existing LDAP or Active Directory server.
+Authenticates users against an LDAP or Active Directory server.
+Requires the [Enterprise Edition](index.md).

 On successful bind, CMDBsyncer looks up a local user by email and logs that user in.
 If no local user exists, one is **auto-created** with the email and `cn` from LDAP.

 Roles and the `global_admin` flag can be driven from LDAP group membership via `LDAP_ROLE_MAPPING` — see [Role Mapping](#role-mapping) below.
 When role mapping is configured, LDAP is the source of truth: permissions are recomputed on every login.